 Thermoplastic polyolefins like polyethylene and polypropylene, and polyolefin elastomers such as EPDM rubber are notoriously difficult to join.
 Solvent welding does not produce strong bonds as polyolefins normally have excellent resistance to solvents.
 Polyolefins have very low surface energies so adhesives do not wet-out the surface well without some form of surface treatment.
-Surface treatments such as corona, flame, or plasma treating add costs to manufacturing and are often not desired.
+Surface treatments such as corona, flame, or plasma treating add costs to manufacturing.

 Pretreat the polyolefin with Permabond Polyolefin Primer (POP) and bond with Permabond Cyanoacrylate.
-This combination will generally create a bond stronger than the polypropylene or polyethylene substrate in shear, however impact strength is limited.
+This combination will generally create a bond stronger than the polypropylene or polyethylene substrate in shear however, impact strength is low.
 POP and cyanoacrylate is a fast, effective solution for many applications.
 Cyanoacrylate and POP will form bonds with good shear strength and good resistance to non-polar solvents (ex. motor oil, gasoline).

-Other applications which require more impact strength or more resistance to water and other polar solvents are better handled with Permabond TA46XX series.
+Other applications which require more impact strength or more resistance to water and other polar solvents are better handled with Permabond TA46XX series polyolefin bonding adhesives.

 There is no need for a primer or surface treatment (such as flame, corona or plasma).
 They bond a wide range of substrates and even have some strength in bonding PTFE and silicone rubber.